 Oat groats are considered the healthiest oatmeal because they are the least processed and retain the most nutritional value.
 Although oat groats remain the healthiest oatmeal, they are regarded as being more challenging to cook.

-Nutritionally speaking, oat groats are followed by Scottish oats, oat bran and steel cut oats.
+Nutritionally speaking, oat groats are followed by Scottish oats, oat bran, and steel cut oats.
 Rolled oats are steamed, which helps to lock in the healthy fats.
 In the end, all types of oats are healthy and you should eat whichever one you enjoy the most.

-Is it okay to eat oatmeal everyday?
+Is it okay to eat oatmeal every day?

-Furthermore, they aid in the reduction of total cholesterol, prevent spikes in blood sugar, promote heart health and boost immunity.
-This list goes on and on for this powerful whole grain food.
+Furthermore, they aid in the reduction of total cholesterol, prevent spikes in blood sugar, promote heart health, and boost immunity.
+This list goes on and on for this powerful whole-grain food.

 Does oatmeal cause bloating?

-Due to the high-fiber content, oats have a tendency to cause bloating and intestinal gas.
+Due to its high-fiber content, oats have a tendency to cause bloating and intestinal gas.
 This can be overcome by slowly introducing oats into your diet by starting with a small portion and gradually increasing the serving size.

 People with gluten sensitivity have been able to safely consume oats, while very few report an issue.
-However, some people experience oats side effects and have been diagnosed with the possibility of having an oats allergy.
+However, some people experience oat’s side effects and have been diagnosed with the possibility of having an oats allergy.